Andrew Goodman Campus Teams

 Erin Mysogland is the Assistant Director of the Center for Community Action and Research and an Adjunct Lecturer of Peace and Justice Studies and History at Pace University.
 In both roles she works with students on civic engagement and social justice advocacy.
 She has a Master’s in History from Columbia University and continues to research themes including youth and activism.

-Hayley Piazza is a rising sophomore at Pace University majoring in Health Science on a pre-physician assistant track.
+Hayley Piazza is a sophomore at Pace University majoring in Health Science on a pre-physician assistant track.
 Hayley’s passion for civic engagement began when she was young and has only grown over time through her involvement in various clubs and organizations on campus.
 As a STEM major, one of Hayley’s goals during her time as an Andrew Goodman Ambassador is to motivate her fellow STEM and pre-health majors to be civically engaged.
 In the future, Hayley hopes to become a physician assistant, but also hopes to pursue a career in health policy to help eliminate disparities in health care.

 Emanuel Avila is the Associate Director of Judicial Affairs and Service Learning for Queens College, part of the City University of New York.
 In his role, he is responsible for monitoring the code of conduct, academic integrity policy, and any other matters related to conduct.
 He also serves as the Voter Registration Coordinator, crisis response administrator, and supports the Office of the Vice President for Student Affairs.
 He has been the Campus Champion for Queens College's Vote Everywhere team since 2014.